Coping with Grief at Christmas

 This article was originally written for Jessica Kingsley Publishers, for the Christmas Newsletter, 2013.
-Nine years later, it is just as important.
+Eleven years later, it is just as important.

 This Christmas will be Sophie’s* first since her husband David* died in early Spring 2013.
 Her eyes filled with tears as she recalled a long-standing family tradition.
 Each year since the children were small, the family would drive to a plantation in a country park and select their Christmas tree.
 They would all sing along to festive music on the car stereo, and once home, would decorate the tree together.